johnprovazek/hiithelpers/README.md

 ### Download

 If you are using a Windows device you can easily download and install this application at [johnprovazek.com/hiithelpers](https://www.johnprovazek.com/hiithelpers/).
-If you are using a Mac or Linux device there is not an easy installation process available at this time.
-To run this application you will need to build the Python application by following the instructions below.
+If you are using a Mac or Linux device there is not an easy installation process available at this time and you will need to build the application from source.
+If your browser and/or Windows device flags this application as a security risk during the download and install procedure you can also build this application from source instead.

+### Build

 This application was developed using Python version 3.11.
-To run the application, from the root directory run the following command:
+From the root directory, run the following command to build and run the application:

 ```
 python hiithelpers.py